wp-plugins/backlinks-saver/readme.txt

 For questions and support, please post them at the [plugin page](http://nimrodflores.com/backlinks-saver).
 I can't provide quick help if you post your questions in the forum as I am not always in the forums.

+*Important Note*: The redirection will not work if you’re using the WordPress default permalinks structure. ie: `http://www.yoursite.com/?p=123`

+Make sure you use any of the other options for permalink structure.

 == Installation ==
 Manual installation: